 - Do not use any appliances in the office (plug-in water pot or microwave).

-- Keep office doors lock when you leave the office.
+- Lock office doors when you leave the office.

-- When your term is up, please return your key.
+- When your appointment concludes, please return your key.

 - Return the key within five days of the last day of the quarter to avoid a late fee.